maxtrewartha/devibe/README.md

 # DeVibe
 A simple youtube upload to discord webhook notifier, easy to setup (sorta)
-> Don't @ me if the code is shit, make a pull request instead :)
+> Don't @ me if my code is shit, make a pull request instead :)

 ## Setup
 ### Server side